Ben-PH/os161/Documentation/learning_project/src/introduction.md

 * git
 * gcc
 * gdb
 * Ubuntu desktop version 14 - either native or running as a virtual machine.
-(TODO: refine this so can use later/other dists)
+[See Issue](https://github.com/Ben-PH/os161/issues/5)

 The Learning Project starts of relatively straight forward and assumes little at the start, but rapidly ramps up.
 Having the following is important to an enjoyable project
 * Comfortable with C or similar language, especially pointers, multi-file development, and particularly memory management.